J-Kazama/Lane-detector/README.md

 This program allows vehicles to detect lines and follow them using OpenCV libraries.
-To operate properly different implementations would be necessary for different weather conditions.
+To operate properly, different implementations would be necessary for different weather conditions.